-The EAP tuition deposit is only refundable in the following situation:
+The EAP tuition deposit is only transferable in the following situation:

-If a student meets his or her English Language Proficiency requirement before the start date of the uLethbridge EAP Program that student is enrolled in, his or her tuition deposit may be applied to undergraduate tuition charges.
+If a student meets their English Language Proficiency requirement before the start date of the uLethbridge EAP Program in which the student is enrolled, their tuition deposit may be applied to undergraduate tuition charges.

-The student must provide evidence to Admissions that he or she has met the English Language Proficiency Requirement.
+The student must provide evidence to Admissions that they have met the English Language Proficiency Requirement.
 Students must also notify the English Language Institute by emailing eli@uleth.ca prior to the first date of the EAP program to let us know that they will not be attending the EAP program.
 In this email, students should request that their tuition deposit be applied to their undergraduate tuition charges.